Request for Records

 - Utility billings

-If you are unsure whether the City of Waynesboro has the record(s) you seek, please contact Mindy Rodriguez, Executive Assistant directly at 540-942-6600 or by email
+If you are unsure whether the City of Waynesboro has the record(s) you seek, please contact Julia Bortle, Clerk of the Council directly at 540-942-6669 or email.

 THE CITY OF WAYNESBORO'S RESPONSIBILITIES IN RESPONDING TO A REQUEST